Source:

 One must be delighted, Sir, that you have given a reasonable sense to the doubts of the Academicians.1 It is the best apology that you could make for them.
 I will be delighted to one day see their opinions digested and clarified by your efforts.
 But you will be obliged from time to time to lend them some rays of your wisdom, as you have begun to do.

-It is true that I wrote two small discourses twenty years ago, one on the theory of abstract motion, where I considered it outside the system as if it was a purely mathematical thing, the other on the hypothesis of concrete and systematic motion, such as is effectively found in nature.
+It is true that I wrote two small discourses twenty years ago, one on the Theory of Abstract Motion,2 in which I considered motion outside the system as if it was a purely mathematical thing, the other on The Hypothesis of Concrete and Systematic Motion,3 such as is actually found in nature.
 They may have something good in them, since you along with others judged them thus, Sir.
 Nevertheless there are several parts on which I believe myself to be better instructed at present; and I now express myself quite differently on the subject of indivisibles, amongst other things.
 It was the essay of a young man who had still not gone deeply into mathematics.
 The laws of abstract motion that I gave then should operate in fact if there was nothing in body but what is conceived there according to Descartes, and even according to Gassendi.
-But as I have found that nature behaves quite differently with regard to motion, it is one of my arguments against the received notion of the nature of body, as I indicated in the journal.
+But as I have found that nature behaves quite differently with regard to motion, it is one of my arguments against the received notion of the nature of body, as I indicated in the journal.4

-I am so much for actual infinity that instead of admitting that nature abhors it, as is often vulgarly said, I hold that it assumes it everywhere, in order to better show the perfections of its author.
+I am so much in favour of actual infinity that instead of admitting that nature abhors it, as is commonly said, I hold that it assumes it everywhere, in order to better show the perfections of its author.
 Thus I believe that there is no part of matter that is not, I do not say divisible, but actually divided, and consequently, the least particle must be considered as a world full of an infinity of different creatures.

 NOTE: